goodybag/cater-api-server/scheduler/README.md

 The typical use case will be:

 1. Producer queues job
-2. Scheduler polls for open jobs
+2. Scheduler polls for pending jobs
 3. Consumers works jobs from the queue

+### Jobs

+Jobs are just JSON blobs that are queued and removed from the scheduler.
+The queues are namespaced by `action` name.
+* action
+* data
+* status - one of pending, in-progress, completed, or failed

 API
 ----